- Bitcoin price has formed a risky chart pattern on the daily timeframe chart.

 US GDP and PCE Data

-The next key catalyst for the Bitcoin price is the upcoming macro data from the United States.
+The next key catalyst for Bitcoin’s price is the upcoming macro data from the United States.
 The key data to watch will be the first estimate of fourth-quarter GDP data.
 Economists expect the report to show that the economy expanded by 3% in the fourth quarter.

 The US will also react to the upcoming personal consumption expenditure (PCE) data.
-Economists expect the report to show that the headline PCE report rose 2.8% in December.
+Economists expect the headline PCE report to show a 2.8% increase in December.

 This report comes a day after the Fed published minutes of the last monetary policy meeting.
-A key detail in those minutes is the fact that some officials talked of potental rate hikes this year as long as inflation remains above 2%.
-A rate hike would have a major negative impact on risky assets like Bitcoin and crypto.
+A key detail in those minutes is that some officials discussed potential rate hikes this year, as long as inflation remains above 2%.
+A rate hike would have a major negative impact on risky assets such as Bitcoin and other cryptocurrencies.

 Bitcoin Price Prediction: Technical Analysis

-Technicals will also have an impact on the Bitcoin price in the near term.
-As the chart above shows, the coin is in the process of forming a bearish pennant pattern, which is made up of a vertical line and a symmetrical triangle pattern.
+Technicals will also affect Bitcoin’s price in the near term.
+As the chart above shows, the coin is forming a bearish pennant pattern, which consists of a vertical line and a symmetrical triangle.
 The two lines of the triangle are nearing their confluence.

 Therefore, the most likely BTC price prediction is bearish, with the next key target being the year-to-date low of $60,000.